BadrIT/translation_center/README.md

 mount TranslationCenter::Engine => "/translation_center"
 ```

-You know need to define who is the translation center admin.
+You now need to define who is the translation center admin.
 Admin can accept translations, manage translation keys and do more things.
 To define your admin, you need to override User#can_admin_translations? method like the following....

 ```ruby
 def can_admin_translations?